jaysueno/microbial-interactive-web-dashboard/README.md

 6. Create a gauge chart to plot the weekly washing frequency of the individual.
 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
 * You will need to modify the example gauge code to account for values ranging from 0 through 9.
-* Update the chart whenever a new sample is selected.

 7. Update all of the plots any time that a new sample is selected.

+## Deployment

+* Deploy your app to a free static page hosting service, such as GitHub Pages.
+Submit the links to your deployment and your GitHub repo.

+* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

+### About the Data

+Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

-### Please learn more about me at [LinkedIn](https://www.linkedin.com/in/jay-sueno-359a274/)
+### To learn more about Jay Sueno visit his [LinkedIn](https://www.linkedin.com/in/jay-sueno-359a274/)

 ##### All rights reserved 2020.
 All code is created and owned by Jay Sueno.
 If you use his code, please visit his LinkedIn and give him a a skill endorsement in python and data science.
 Visit him at: https://www.linkedin.com/in/jay-sueno-359a274/